The Montezuma Vibe

-We visited Montezuma, Costa Rica during the rainy season when half of the hotels were closed due to lack of customers.
-Our experience was probably a lot different than it is during high season, but we fell completely in love with this remote part of the country.
+The first time we visited Montezuma Costa Rica was during the rainy season when half of the hotels were closed due to lack of customers.
+Despite the less than ideal weather in Montezuma, we fell completely in love with this remote part of the country.

 Montezuma has a small cute downtown area on the water.
 The beaches are some of the nicest we’ve experienced in the whole country and you just can’t beat the vibe here.
-It’s relaxed, nature-loving, hippie vibe was totally up our alley.
+The relaxed, nature-loving, hippie vibe was totally up our alley.

 We 100% recommend visiting Montezuma.